MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Time entry

-The practice of recording and monitoring the time spent on various tasks and activities throughout the project's lifecycle.
-Tracking time provides a record of work hours that are invested across the various project components.
+Time entry is the process of recording and monitoring the time that is spent on various tasks and activities throughout the project's lifecycle.
+Time tracking provides a record of the work hours that are spent across the various project components.
 Learn more at [Deliver project work](project-to-profit-deliver-project-work.md).

 ### Time series forecasting